mdn/content/files/en-us/web/api/navigateevent/index.md

 _Inherits methods from its parent, {{DOMxRef("Event")}}._

 - {{domxref("NavigateEvent.intercept", "intercept()")}}
-  - : Intercepts this navigation, turning it into a same-document navigation to the {{domxref("NavigateEvent.destination", "destination")}} URL.
-It can accept a handler that defines what the navigation handling behavior should be, plus options to control autofocus ansd scroll behavior as desired.
+  - : Intercepts this navigation, turning it into a same-document navigation to the {{domxref("{{domxref("NavigationDestination.url")}}", "destination")}} URL.
+It can accept a handler function that defines what the navigation handling behavior should be, plus `focusReset` and `scroll` options to control behavior as desired.
 - {{domxref("NavigateEvent.scroll", "scroll()")}}
   - : Can be called to manually trigger the browser-driven scrolling behavior that occurs in response to the navigation, if you want it to happen before the navigation handling has completed.